altocodenl/tagaway/readme.md

    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
    - When untagging, if no pictures left with that tag, remove tag from query.
    - Fill pictures grid until screen is full or no pictures remain.
+   - Scroll to the top of the pictures grid when selecting a new combination of tags.
+   - Block selection of a tag if the UI is still processing a previous selection of a tag.
    - Download a single picture.
    - Download multiple pictures as one zip file.
    - Only show tags relevant to the current query.